JosuaKrause/bubblesets-js/readme.md

 See also the [example](http://josuakrause.github.io/bubblesets-js/) (add rectangles by clicking with the left or right mouse button).

-This is a one-to-one translation of the Java code.
+This implementation is mostly a translation of the Java code originally written by Christopher Collins.
 If you're missing a feature from the Java version or find a bug please open an [issue](https://github.com/JosuaKrause/bubblesets-js/issues/new).
 [Pull requests](https://github.com/JosuaKrause/bubblesets-js/compare) are also welcome.